casperschipper/elmWebDriverTest/README.md

 You will need to set up a selenium server, which is some JAVA jar.
 You can get the jar here: <https://www.selenium.dev/downloads/>
-You will have to install a chromedriver, geckodriver or a webdriver of your choice.
+You will have to install a chromedriver, geckodriver or a webdriver of your choice (using your package manager, brew/apt).
 By default this uses the chrome driver.

 You start the server like this: